-During the year ended 31 December 2019, a subsidiary of the Group, Meteorite Property (Stirling Street) Pty Ltd, impaired the investment property situated at 130 Stirling Street, Perth, Australia.
-An impairment loss of \$5,245,470 representing the excess of carrying value over its recoverable amount was charged to profit or loss (Note 9).
-In the current year, the Group recorded a reversal of impairment loss of \$1,156,021 (Note 5) in the profit or loss relating to the said property to reflect an increase in recoverable amount, arising from an improved tenancy profile.
-The recoverable amount was determined based on fair value less cost to sell.
+In the current financial year, a subsidiary of the Group, Meteorite Property (Stirling Street) Pty Ltd, recorded an impairment loss on the investment property situated at 130 Stirling Street, Perth, Australia.
+The impairment loss of \$2,947,917 (Note 9) was recorded in profit or loss to reflect a decrease in its recoverable amount, arising from the increase in capitalisation rate in Australia.
+The recoverable amount of AUD \$88,000,000 (equivalent to \$80,115,200) was determined based on its fair value less cost to sell.

+During the year ended 31 December 2021, the Group recorded a reversal of impairment loss of \$15,569,820 (Note 5) on the same property to reflect an increase in recoverable amount, arising from higher net market income attributable to an improved tenancy profile.
+The recoverable amount of AUD \$94,300,000 (equivalent to \$92,602,600) was determined based on its fair value less cost to sell.